FAQ (Frequently Asked Bankruptcy Questions)

 Q: Do I have to go to court in order to file for bankruptcy?

 A: Yes, the law requires that you attend a Section 341 (Meeting of Creditors).
 This hearing is conducted by the bankruptcy trustee assigned to your case.
 At this hearing, the trustee will ask you questions about your petition, assets, and liabilities.
 In most cases, this court appearance is the only one required, and you will not even see the judge assigned to your case.
-Your Phoenix bankruptcy lawyer from Wright and Gallagher, PLC will attend your 341 Hearing with you to protect your interests.
+Your Phoenix bankruptcy lawyer will attend your 341 Hearing with you to protect your interests.
 Our Phoenix bankruptcy law firm is there for you every step of the way throughout your bankruptcy filing.

 Q: If I file for bankruptcy, will I be able to keep my pets?